okezieobi/mono-webapp/README.md

 # mono-webapp
-A simple web app that uses customers balance, credits and debits to  determine their credit worthiness with Mono api
+A simple web app that uses customers balance, credits and debits to  determine their credit worthiness with the Mono api
 # Live app
 https://mono-webapp.herokuapp.com/